MichaelZelbel/manual-service-lift-8025af30/LOVABLE_AI_PROMPT.md

 )}
 ```

-### Step 2: Add Button to ProcessEditor Page
+### Step 2: Add Button in the Model that shows the files after the user clicked "Download to Camunda"

-In `src/pages/ProcessEditor.tsx`, find the "Download for Camunda" button section (around line 236-239).

-Add the new "Transfer to Camunda" button next to it:
+Add the new "Transfer to Camunda" button:

 ```jsx
 import { useState } from "react";